 Stock exclusion through fencing and reticulation

-This workstream includes fencing out stock at a number of key lakes with some reticulation where required.
-These lakes include Shag (just north of the Kai Iwi Lakes), Midgley’s (west coast), Waiparera and Wahakari (Far North).
+This workstream included fencing out stock at several key lakes with some reticulation where required.
+These lakes included Shag (just north of the Kai Iwi Lakes), Midgley’s (west coast), and Wahakari (Far North).

 Remedying nutrient and sediment inputs

-This workstream, happening between 2020 and 2022 seeks to manage the amount of nutrients and sediment entering select dune lakes through remedial work on drains and gullies and redirection of flows, armoured by riparian planting.
+This workstream seeks to manage the amount of nutrients and sediment entering select dune lakes through remedial work on drains and gullies and redirection of flows, by constructing swales, sediment traps and wetland areas.

 Education, information and community support

 This workstream includes a series of ‘get to know your dune lake’ field days for students from local schools and their communities.
-These field days included hands-on learning sessions looking at lake plants, fish and aquatic insects, and learning about water quality, monitoring and water analysis.
+These field days include hands-on learning sessions looking at lake plants, fish and learning about water quality.
+Education events have been held at ten lakes, including Lake Ngatu (Awanui), Lake Kanono (Poutō) and the Kai Iwi Lakes.
+These events have been run in partnership with the Enviroschools and Te Aho Tu Roa programmes, and over 600 students have attended so far.
+Another six events are planned for the coming year.

 A collaborative project